 - Vitamins & Minerals: High in Magnesium (42% DV), Iron (25% DV), Calcium (9% DV), Vitamin B6 (15% DV), and small amounts of various other minerals and vitamins.

 With all those proteins, fats, and fibers packed into just a handful of peanuts, it’s no wonder you feel energized and full after eating them.
+But beyond the macronutrients, peanuts contain specific compounds that actively support liver health.

 Plus, the fats in peanuts are mostly monounsaturated and polyunsaturated fatty acids aka the healthy fats our body needs.

 These fats help reduce bad cholesterol levels and are beneficial for heart and liver health.
-Unlike saturated fats, which can contribute to liver fat accumulation, these healthy fats support overall metabolic functions essential for managing NAFLD.
+Unlike saturated fats, which can contribute to liver fat accumulation, these healthy fats support overall metabolic functions essential for managing MASLD/NALFD.

 You also get plenty of Magnesium, which plays a key role in the liver’s health (hence the need for Magnesium supplements in some NAFLD cases).